Bankruptcy and Insolvency Act: Inspectors

 Inspectors have a fiduciary duty to the creditors and should be impartial though acting in their interest.
-They should supervise the trustee's compliance with the Act and the Superintendent's directives, and may apply for the removal of the trustee.
+They should supervise the trustee's compliance with the Act and the superintendent's directives, and may apply for the removal of the trustee.

-Receivers
+Official Receivers

+The official receiver is an employee of the Office of the Superintendent of Bankruptcy that is appointed by the Governor in Council.